warbe-maker/warbe-maker.github.io/_posts/2020-10-18-Comprehensive-Common-VBA-Error-Handler.markdown

 ##### Using the Alternative VB MsgBox
 ![](../Assets/ErrMsgAlternativeMsgBox.png)

-### Development, test, maintenance
-- The dedicated _Common Component Workbook_ ErrHndlr.xlsm is the development, test, and maintenance environment (see the Guthub repo [Common-VBA-Errror-Handler](https://github.com/warbe-maker/Common-VBA-Error-Handler).
-- The module _mTest_ contains all test procedures

 ### Optional execution time trace
 When the Conditional Compile Argument `ExecTrace =1` and the [_Entry Procedure_](#entry-procedure) is reached the below kind of execution trace is displayed in the VBE immediate window
 ![image](../Assets/ExectionTrace.png)